ExaltedFoks/brownie-tutorial/README.md

 TLDR project path includes dotted filepath `/Users/first.last/Documents/brownie` and therefore cannot run. +1ed the PR hoping to get it fixed as well as sent a tweet @ the devs on Twitter.
 Hopefully a fix is implemented soon.
 A workaround (if the devs don't respond in time) is to fork the PR repo, rebase the PR branch w/ Curve master, and then install as my local brownie.
 This solved the issue.

-If you're doing this workaround, make sure to use virtualenv first `source venv/bin/activate` in order to use your new version of Brownie.
+If you're doing this workaround, make sure to use virtualenv first `source venv/bin/activate` inside of the forked brownie repo in order to use your new version of Brownie.
 See [this](https://github.com/eth-brownie/brownie/blob/master/CONTRIBUTING.md) page for more details.

 ### 5. Transactions
 `brownie test tests/test_mint.py --interactive`.
 The interactive test flag sends you into a brownie console if a test fails at the moment of failure.
 This is unbelievably based.